invertase/react-native-firebase/docs/analytics/screen-tracking.md

 # React Navigation

 The [React Navigation](https://reactnavigation.org/) library allows for various navigation techniques such as Stack, Tab, Native or even custom navigation.
-The `NavigationController` component which the library exposes provides access to the current navigation state when a screen changes, allowing you to use the [`logScreenView`](/reference/analytics#logScreenView) method the Analytics library provides:
+The `NavigationContainer` component which the library exposes provides access to the current navigation state when a screen changes, allowing you to use the [`logScreenView`](/reference/analytics#logScreenView) method the Analytics library provides: